Flyer | Map | Participation |

 EVERY 1st SATURDAY, the artists, restaurants and merchants of Three Rivers, California, open their doors and invite you to join in a town-wide celebration from 11am to 5pm unless stated on Blog and Map.
 You can pick up a map and schedule at the Three Rivers Historical Museum and Harrison Hall – the map shows all participating venues, art to see, locations and times for special events.
 Remember that the map will also contain QR codes that link to more information about each location to help you plan your 1st Saturday experience.

 SIZZLING SUMMER!
-Come celebrate Summer in Three Rivers.
-Featured this month is Stem+Stone, our newest curated gift store inspired by nature.
+Come celebrate early Fall in Three Rivers.
+This month we feature the wonders of local history to be found at the Three Rivers Historical Museum.
 In addition to the art and artists, this month come and enjoy the early warm weather as well as the beauty of nature around Lake Kaweah and all through the town of Three Rivers.
 Nature and art together.
 Nothing better.

 EVERY MONTH is different – the best way to keep informed is to visit the website www.1stsaturdaytr.com.
 It is up-dated monthly.
 If you are an artist and would like to show your work at the event, the cost is only $10 to participate and the deadline to enter is always the 15th of the previous month.